 *If you're not familiar with the Little Free Library concept, check out their website.
 The organization's slogan is, "Take a book.
 Share a book."

-- I will present a talk for the Carpinteria Rotary Group about some of the interesting events in Carpinteria in the early 1900s.
+- A talk for the Carpinteria Rotary Group about some of the interesting events in Carpinteria in the early 1900s.

-- I will present a talk for the Lions Club in Goleta about my latest book Way Back When: Santa Barbara in 1918.
+- A talk for the Lions Club in Goleta about my latest book Way Back When: Santa Barbara in 1918.

-- I will present a program for the Santa Barbara - Puerto Vallarta Sister Cities group.
+- A program for the Santa Barbara - Puerto Vallarta Sister Cities group.

-- I will present a program for the Santa Barbara Mission Docents
+- A program for the Santa Barbara Mission Docents

-- I will present a program called "It Happened on the Mesa" for the Mesa Seniors Group.
+- A program called "It Happened on the Mesa" for the Mesa Seniors Group.

 Contact me at: